-- We offer an open door policy.
+- We offer an open-door policy.
 Staff are available at the end of each day to speak with parents/carers.
 We can offer advice and practical ways to help at home.
-You are welcome any time to make an appointment to meet with either the class teacher or SENDCo and discuss in greater detail how your child is getting on. - We believe that each child's education should be a partnership between parents/carers and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has additional needs. - We hold two formal parents evenings throughout the year and provide a comprehensive written report at the end of each school year. - We operate a home/school reading record which can also be used as a link book so that comments from parents/carers and teachers can be shared and responded to when needed. - If your chid is on the SEND Provision Map they will have a Support Plan.
+You are welcome any time to make an appointment to meet with either the class teacher or SENDCo and discuss in greater detail how your child is getting on. - We believe that each child's education should be a partnership between parents/carers and teachers, therefore we aim to keep communication channels open and communicate regularly through Class Dojo and the school website. - We hold two formal parents' evenings throughout the year and provide a comprehensive written report at the end of each school year. - We operate a home/ school reading record which can also be used as a link book so that comments from parents/carers and teachers can be shared and responded to when needed. - We use the ClassDojo system in school which gives parents a direct link to school staff via direct private messaging - staff will reply to parents directly. - If your chid is on the SEND Provision Map they will have a Support Plan.
 This will have individual/ group targets.
 This is discussed on a termly basis with parents/carers and reviewed.
 The targets set are SMART targets (Specific, Measurable, Achievable, Realistic, Time Scaled) with the expectation that your child will achieve the target by the time it is reviewed. - If your child has more complex needs they may also have a Provision Agreement (PA) or an Education and Health Care Plan (EHCP) which outlines your child's needs and gives specific targets to be met over a twelve month period.
 Progress towards these targets will be reviewed with parents/carers.